Where do you derive “energy?”

-Here’s the concept I read about in Dr. Henry Cloud’s book – Integrity.
+Entropy is a concept I read about in Dr. Henry Cloud’s book, Integrity.

-He says that the 2nd Law of physics deals with “entropy”.
-It says that when a system is left to its own resources, it will cease to grow.
+He says that the second law of physics deals with entropy.
+When a system is left to its own resources, it will cease to grow.
 If a system isn’t growing, it will begin to die.
 It will break down over time.

 Have you ever walked into an old shed and observed the tools left behind?
 They are rusted.
 Tires have lost air.
 Materials crumble at your touch.
 Tools left alone decay.
 That’s entropy.